 Consider the following example with a synthetic file.
 The file has four populations that are visualized in the heatmap.
 Their median values are 7.5, 75, 750, and 7500.
 When visualized in a raw fashion, the heatmap coloring is not very useful:

 In order to view the data in the biologically more useful transformed space, the transformed ratio should be used.
-In this example, the scales are set to Log10 and thus the Log10 ratio is used automatically.
+In this example, the scales are set to Log10 and thus the Log10 ratio is used.
 The transformed ratio automatically uses the correct ratio according to the scale settings of the channel being analyzed.
-Read more about statistics and comparative equations in the Working Illustration.
+Read more about statistics and comparative equations in the Illustration Editor.

 (a practical example of the difference that data scaling can make on the interpretation of data visualized in a heatmap.
 The data seen above are identical except for how they are scaled)